Evolutionary Algorithms for the Chance-Constrained Knapsack Problem: Experiments

-For our experimental investigations, we use benchmarks from \cite{roostapour2018performance} which were created following the approach in \cite{martello1990knapsack} to obtain different types of instances for the deterministic knapsack problem.
-There are three different types of instances that are considered.
-These three categories of problems and in this paper we only use two of them.
-They are \textit{Uncorrelated} and \textit{Bounded Strongly Correlated}.
-In Uncorrelated (uncorr) instances, the weights and values are integers chosen uniformly at random within $[1, 1000]$.
-In Bounded Strongly Correlated (bou-s-c) which is the hardest type of instances and comes from the bounded knapsack problem.
-The weights of this instance are chosen uniformly at random within $[1,1000]$ and the profits are set according to the weights within the weight plus a fixed number.
+Firstly, we describe the experimental design and the chance-constrained knapsack problem instances.
+In this chapter, all experiments were performed using Java (version 11.0.1) on a MacBook with a 2.3 GHz Intel Core i5 CPU.
+The benchmark we used is from the literature \cite{Roostapour}, which was created following the approach in \cite{Martello}.
+We choose two types of instances from the benchmark: \textit{uncorrelated} and \textit{bounded strongly correlated}.
+The weights and profits of items in the uncorrelated instances are integers that are chosen uniformly at random within $[1, 1000]$.
+The bounded strongly correlated instances have the tightest bound knapsack among all type of instances where the weights of items are chosen uniformly at random within $[1, 1000]$, and the values of profits are set by the weights.

-We adapt these instances to the chance-constrained knapsack problem by randomizing the weights.
-It is essential that the weights of items are positive.
-To ensure that weights are positive for our desired range of $w_i \in [a_i-\delta,a_i+\delta] \in \mathbb{R}_{\geq 0}$ and $w_i \in [(1-\beta) a_i, (1+\beta) a_i]$, we add add a value of $\gamma$ to the deterministic weight of each item $i$ and take it as its expected weight $a_i$.
-As we are changing the weights of the items, we also need to adjust the considered constraint bound $B$.
-However, shifting the knapsack bound is challenging, because it should be assured that a solution remains feasible after the shift in the bound.
-Moreover, increasing the knapsack capacity expands the feasible search space and may introduce additional feasible solutions.
-Hence, the shift in knapsack capacity should consider both keeping feasibility of original solutions and size of new feasible search space adaptive.
+We adapt the above instances to the chance-constrained knapsack problem by randomising the weights.
+Since the weights of items must be positive, we add a value $\gamma$ to every deterministic weight from the benchmark and take it as the expected weight of this item to ensure we can factor in more uncertainty in all instances.
+Since we change the weights of items, we need to adjust the considered constraint bound.
+However, shifting the knapsack bound is challenging, as it is necessary to ensure that a solution remains feasible after bound has been changed.
+Moreover, increasing the knapsack's capacity expands the feasible search space and may introduce additional feasible solutions.
+Hence, when shifting the capacity of the knapsack, one should consider keeping the feasibility of original solutions and the size of the new feasible search space adaptive.

-We adjust the original knapsack problem from the benchmark set as follows.
-First we sort the weights in the original knapsack instance in ascending order.
-Then, the first $k$ items with smaller weight are chosen to add in the knapsack till the original capacity is exceeded.
-Hence, this number of items $k$ represents the most items which any feasible solution may include.
-We adapt the capacity bound according to this and set
+We adjust the original knapsack problem instances from the benchmark set as follows.
+First, we sort the weights of items in ascending order.
+Then, the first $k$ items with smaller weights are chosen to be added to the knapsack until the original capacity is exceeded.
+Hence, this number of items $k$ represents the largest number of items that any feasible solution may include.
+We adapt the capacity bound according to this and set: